 Finally, let’s cut one of them in triangles and plate it.

 So flakey.
 Yum, yum!

 Now for a bite!

 This cream cheese rhubarb puff pastry is so delicious.
 You can use any sauce or jelly/jam, but I enjoyed it with the rhubarb sauce!!

 Please feel free to leave me a comment telling me what you pretended to like, but didn’t.

 - 1 sheet puff pastry thawed and cut in 4 pieces

-- Whipped cream cheese, you choose how much
+- 3 tablespoons cream cheese Whipped, you choose how much

-- Rhubarb sauce, or any jelly/jam or sauce
+- 2 tablespoons Rhubarb sauce or any jelly/jam or sauce

 - Preheat oven to 400 F